 (After month-end close and after the monthly VPA Express Bill has been processed and paid)

-Make sure the expenses for each period in the Payroll tab and Non-Payroll tab math up to an amount in the Fund 841 Revenues from OST that have been Recorded.
+Make sure the expenses for each period in the Payroll tab and Non-Payroll tab match up to an amount in the Fund 790 Revenues from OST that have been Recorded.

 Make sure the amounts agree by Fund/Account.
-Each state Fund’s expenses should equal the revenue in that State Revenue Account in Fund 841.
+Each state Fund’s expenses should equal the revenue in that State Revenue Account in 790-285-98499.

-Example – the Revenues posted in Fund 841 in Account 4100010, must equal the Expenses in State Fund 001.
+Example – the Revenues posted in Fund 790 in Account 4100010, must equal the Expenses in State Fund 001.